dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1903: Harsh discipline harms emotional development.
+### T1903: Discipline should be balanced with love, care, and understanding.

 |Support|
 |---|